flofriday/blog/posts/50-shades-of-kotlin/post.md

 Some syntax was only later introduced, like the `u` and `U` suffixes for unsinged numbers in Kotlin 1.5 and with some of the highlighters supporting about 200 languages changes like that can simply slip under the radar.

 And sometimes your educated guesses can be wrong.
-All prefixes and suffixes are case independent except for the long suffix `L` where only the uppercase is valid.
+All prefixes and suffixes are case insensitive except for the long suffix `L` where only the uppercase is valid.

 Also parsing is hard, having implemented a couple of fixes, the same regex might work for one highlighter but fail in another as they use a different regex-engine that either has less features or is to greedy and doesn't backtrack far enough.

-> **🦜 Chirpy the Parrot:** What we really needed is a new standard language grammars to rule them all, so that every language has only one implementation, one source of truth.

-Yes in theory that would been awesome, but there are good reason for wanting a custom implementation.
-For example editors need to deal with broken inputs (while the developer is typing) while some other highlighters of static content might decide against it so that the user doesn't even need to copy the code from Stackoverflow into their IDE as it is visibly broken.

-However, there are a _some_ quasi standards, many highlighters reuse TextMate grammars or TreeSitter grammars.
-One library for Go, [chroma](https://github.com/alecthomas/chroma) parses the Python soucecode of [Pygments](https://pygments.org/) to generate it's own (admitedly similar) grammar files.

-A notable mention in all of this, however is [Rouge](https://rouge.jneen.net/) a highlighting that did handle everything I threw at it and has an implementation that is remarkably close to the official Kotlin grammar.

 ## Remarks

 While this post mostly highlights issues (pun intended) in open source libraries it's not my intention to blame anyone here.
-Many of them do support a huge amount of languages and keeping up with syntax changes is impossible for what if often just a side project of a single person.

-Instead, I want to thank you, for making it so much easier communicate about code (especially for those of us with dyslexia).
+I'm really glad they do exist and having looked into many of them and fixing some issues, I'm so gland someone has made the effort of to maintaining them which makes reading code so much easier (especially for those of us with dyslexia).

 I want to take this space of unused internet realestate to thank my friends for the alternative titles they suggested.
 They made me laugh pretty hard so you might enjoy them too: